Herbertkartel/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script that adds two numbers
+Script that prints every other line